 I tend to book my flights directly with the airline and do it early to take advantage of good rates.
 I have heard about problems using the third party sites particularly if something goes wrong or the flight is cancelled.
 In that way if there is a delay you are notified, or in case of a weather issue, you can call and get on an earlier flight with no change fees.

 I love the hotel booking site Jetsetter.com.
-They offer daily deals and also have a great list of properties all over the world. as well as some destination information.
+Where they once just offered daily deals, they not feature a great list of curated properties all over the world. as well as some destination information.
 You can now easily book their recommendations on the site.
 Design Hotels is another great site as is Tablet for the best in boutique hotels.
 I have also used Bedandbreakfast.com for exploring ideas and booking local B&Bs.

 I really love Tripadvisor as a source for smaller inns and bed and breakfasts.
 You can find a property, go to their website and book directly.
 You can also book directly through TripAdvisor for hotels, inns and rental homes.
 I also like Viator, a subsidiary, that allows you to book local tours, activities and excursions.